100% of all funds received are donated to Childhood Cancer Families.

 Meet our BStrong Kids

 🎗2021 we had the honor of meeting Rowe and her strong 5 yr old son, Jaxen.
-For almost 2 years, Jaxen has been battling (DIPG) Diffuse intrinsic pontine gliomas, highly aggressive and difficult to treat brain tumors found at the base of the brain.
+For almost 2 years, Jaxen battled (DIPG) Diffuse intrinsic pontine gliomas, highly aggressive and difficult to treat brain tumors found at the base of the brain.

 💪🏽Rowe is a wonderful single mother who cared for her son 24/7.
 Jaxen was unable to walk, talk, nor consume nutrients via mouth for the last couple months, but still wore a big smile on his face.